 - A poor reputation for product quality.

 It is a well-known fact that damaged products have less value.
 What’s more, a damaged product can quickly spoil and develop dangerous microorganisms.
 All of this leads to potential hidden costs in the food processing industry due to poor handling practices of fragile materials.

-Tubular drag cable conveyors are mechanical systems with a sealed tube.
-The product is gently moved through this tube with the help of circular discs evenly spaced along a coated drag cable.
-Because these discs move slowly and push the material slowly, product degradation (material breakage) is almost nonexistent.
+A tubular conveying system is a mechanical system with a sealed tube.
+The product is gently moved through the tube with the help of circular discs evenly spaced along a coated drag cable.
+Because these discs move slowly and push the material slowly, product degradation is almost nonexistent.

 The type of cable most commonly used in tubular conveyors is a stainless steel cable with a wire strand core.
 These are incredibly high-tensile cables often used in the aerospace industry.
 A tension turnaround unit maintains the cable tension to prevent the breaking of cable strands.

 The Benefits of Tubular Conveyor

 In terms of sanitation, tubular drag cable conveyors meet all the required safety standards for food processors.
 The cable is sealed in nylon, meaning that no segment of it comes in direct contact with food material.
 The food products remain uncontaminated and contained within the sealed tube, keeping them out of contact with the cable.
 When it comes to fragile materials, a tubular cable conveyor provides the following benefits:

 What protects fragile foods is containment within an enclosed tube.
 Food material does not get thrown around, and there is no material loss from breakage.